Edema

 Edema could be a symptom of more dangerous diseases or a harmless ailment, for example, related to pregnancy.
 That is why the prognosis depends on the cause of the swelling.
 If it affects you, it's important not to ignore this symptom and contact your physician to find the cause.
 By doing so, you can avoid complications caused by untreated chronic diseases.

-In a few situations, edema can be a dangerous sign and you should consult your doctor immediately.
+In a few situations, edema can be dangerous, and you should consult your doctor immediately.
 The following situations should raise concern:

-1. Swelling that affects only one of the lower limbs, often accompanied by pain.
-These may be the symptoms of deep vein thrombosis
+1. Swelling that affects only one of the lower limbs is often accompanied by pain.
+These may be the symptoms of deep vein thrombosis.

 3. Swelling of the face, mouth, and neck – profuse swelling of these areas, especially one that grows rapidly, makes it difficult to breathe and swallow.
 These symptoms are dangerous and require an immediate emergency call.